The King's Story

 Right from our origins caring for the poor and needy in Lincoln’s Inn, and wounded soldiers from two world wars, the culture at King’s has always been one of creativity and enterprise, and this is reflected in the people we choose to employ.

-We constantly challenge ourselves to be better; our own measures are often more challenging than national targets.
+We constantly challenge ourselves to be better.
 By trying new things and working hard we have done more with less: that’s the King’s way.
 In challenging times we worked as a team, supporting one another to offer the very best in patient care and experience.

-Despite financial difficulties we became one of London’s first Foundation Trusts, allowing us the freedom to run our own affairs and build formal links with our local patient and staff communities – King’s now has 12,000 Members who help guide our future.
+As a Foundation Trust, we have the freedom to run our own affairs and build formal links with our local patient and staff communities.

-Our staff tell us that they are proud to be part of the King’s family – whatever their role – and this is highlighted by the number of people who work with us and move onto other jobs but can’t resist coming back.
+Our staff tell us that they are proud to be part of King’s.
+This is highlighted by the number of people who work with us and move onto other jobs but can’t resist coming back.

 We are facing a big challenge following changes to the NHS – a fundamental restructure of the way that healthcare is delivered across the country.
-King’s is ready; we have been for some time and in many ways we have already begun.
+King’s is ready; we have been for some time, and we have already begun transforming how we work.